 LPC Meeting #4.
 At this point in the planning process, LPC meetings will shift to focus on developing and evaluating the proposed projects.
 Topics to be covered during this meeting include:

-- Planning process & engagement updates
+- Planning process and engagement updates

-- · Review project evaluation criteria
+- Project evaluation criteria

-- Review and discuss proposed projects
+- Proposed projects

-- Identify additional project information

-needed to support decision-making
+- Additional project information needed to support decision-making

-- Identify projects to remove from funding consideration
+- Projects to remove from funding consideration, as appropriate

 - Public comment